Conflict Management and Resolution Assistance

 Restorative circles are used at the Spalding University when an incident or conflict is impacting a group of community members.
 Restorative circles are also used in some conduct cases.

 Dialogue is a facilitated conversation during which people with different beliefs and perspectives seek to develop mutual understanding about a particular topic.
 Participants in dialogue often gain fresh perspectives on the conflict and begin to see new possibilities for interaction and action outside of the dialogue room.

-At the Spalding University we use dialogue programs to address issues impacting our community on a large scale.
-Some examples of topics that have been discussed at dialogue programs at Spalding previously, include, but are not limited to; changes to the policy on smoking/tobacco use on campus, the proposed move from a 6-Week Session System and ongoing ‘Dialogues on Diversity’.
+At Spalding University we use dialogue programs to address issues impacting our community on a large scale.
+Some examples of topics that have been discussed at dialogue programs at Spalding previously, include, but are not limited to; changes to the policy on smoking/tobacco use on campus, a proposed move from a 6-Week Session system to a semester system, and ongoing ‘Dialogues on Diversity’.